Calibration of a neural network ocean closure for improved mean state and variability: Results

-In the SI (Figure S2), we show that the statistics of the simulations used for calibration are affected by the noise originating from a relatively short time-averaging interval (10 years) compared to the evaluation runs (90 years).
-Nevertheless, the calibration method is robust to noise, as evidenced by the monotonic decrease of the loss function (Figure \ref{fig:convergence} (g,h)).
+The statistics of the simulations used for calibration are affected by noise arising from a relatively short time-averaging interval (10 years) compared to the evaluation runs (90 years); see Figure S4 in the SI.
+Nevertheless, the calibration method is robust to noise, as evidenced by the monotonic decrease of the loss function (Figure \ref{fig:convergence} (i,j)).